Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Group-Theoretic Analysis of Entangling Power and Entangling Power Deviation

 In the context of quantities such as EP and EPD, it is frequently necessary to symmetrize only over a subset of subsystems.
 This leads us to the notion of partially symmetrized and anti-symmetrized projectors. \begin{definition}[Partially symmetrized and anti-symmetrized projectors] Given a subset $X \subseteq \{1,2,\cdots, \kappa \}$ of subsystems, the partially symmetrized and anti-symmetrized projectors are defined, respectively, as

-where $S_X$ is the symmetric group acting on the positions in $X$, leaving the remaining subsystems fixed and $\hat{V}_d$ is the permutation matrices over the whole system $\{1,2,\cdots, \kappa \}$. \end{definition} Recall that as $S_X$ is the subset of the whole system $S_{\kappa}$, the cycles $\pi \in S_X$ are also cycles in $\pi \in S_{\kappa}$; namely, $S_X$ is a subgroup of $S_{\kappa}$.
-Thus, for the permutations matrices over partial symmetrized and anti-symmetrized matrices are represented by the permutation matrices on the total system.
+where $S_X$ is the symmetric group acting on the positions in $X$, leaving the remaining subsystems fixed and $\hat{V}_d$ is the permutation matrices over the whole system. \end{definition} Because $S_X$ is the subset of the whole system $S_{\kappa}$, $\pi \in S_X$ are also cycles in $\pi \in S_{\kappa}$; i.e., $S_X$ is a subgroup of $S_{\kappa}$.
+Thus, for the permutations matrices over partial symmetrized and anti-symmetrized matrices are written by the permutation matrices on the total system.

-In the cases of $2$-copy and $4$-copy spaces, the projectors take the following explicit forms: For any specific $j, k$ in $2$-copy spaces and $j,k,l,m$ in $4$ copy spaces,